EternalProg/Test-task/README.md

 Therefore, I assumed only standard C++ is allowed, and strict output ordering is not required.

+Because of this, and because of limitations on synchronization primitives (mutexes...), the output is not synchronized and may look strange.

 My queue implementation is acceptable only to this specific case.

 ---